XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

  - Setting up / editing the example prediction
  - Starting a prediction through Lioranboard
  - Starting a prediction through the transmitter
- - Starting a prediction through
+ - Starting a prediction through Twitch chat
+ - Editing the 'Mod Prediction Trigger'
+ - Receiving Variables in Lioranboard
+ - Extension Triggers
+ - Send to Extension
+ - Is there more?

 # Features